Lezaleas/Reviews-Churn/README.md

 Customer churn and repurchase behavior are critical metrics for business sustainability, yet unstructured qualitative data, such as customer review messages, often remains underutilized due to manual classification bottlenecks.

 This project leverages Large Language Models (LLMs) to perform zero-shot categorization of unstructured customer reviews written in Brazilian Portuguese for Olist.
-By transforming free-form feedback into structured categories, the analysis identifies customer friction points and quantifies their relationship with churn and repurchase behavior to understand why they do - *or don't* - return.
+By transforming free-form feedback into structured categories such as *Delivery Delay* or *Product Missing*, the analysis identifies customer friction points and quantifies their relationship with churn and repurchase behavior to understand why they do - *or don't* - return.

 The resulting insights highlight which types of customer issues are most strongly associated with lost customers, providing actionable opportunities to improve retention.

 ---

 **Executive Summary**
-<br>• Delivery issues were the negative feedback category most strongly associated with churn, cutting customer repurchase rates in half compared to the baseline. <br>• Positive feedback around product quality was strongly associated with higher repurchase rates. <br>• The overall customer repurchase rate was 3%, highlighting a significant retention challenge and raising questions about long-term customer value.
+<br>• **Delivery Issues** were the negative feedback category most strongly associated with churn, cutting customer repurchase rates in half compared to the baseline. <br>• Positive feedback around **Product Quality** was strongly associated with higher repurchase rates. <br>• The overall customer repurchase rate was 3%, highlighting a significant **retention challenge** and raising questions about long-term customer value.

 ---